adilmajid/privacy-for-the-paranoid/README.md

 You've secured your accounts and deleted the ones you don't use.
 Now you want to go dark.

-Unfortunately, that's damn near impossible, but you can do certain things to get close.
+Unfortunately, that's near impossible, but you can do certain things to get close.

+## Use privacy-friendly services
+* [ ] Use [Tor](https://www.torproject.org) for web browsing.
+The more people use it the better the network is
+* [ ] For the super-paranoid, not tied to Mac or Windows: consider using [QUBES OS](https://www.qubes-os.org) or [Tails OS](https://tails.boum.org)
+* [ ] Use [Signal](http://signal.org) or [WhatsApp](https://whatsapp.com) for end-to-end encrypted messaging
+* [ ] Use [ProtonMail](https://protonmail.com) for encrypted email
+* [ ] Install [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) to monitor outgoing connections (basically a reverse Firewall).
+Your computer sends a lot of dat in the background that you might not know about.
+With Little Snitch you can see when and where information from your computer is being sent
+* [ ] Use [DuckDuckGo](https://duckduckgo.com) as your search engine.
+They're great, they don't track you, and they're profitable, so no need to worry about them shutting down one day

 ## Browse Securely
 * [ ] Use a browser plugin like [uBlock Origin](https://github.com/gorhill/uBlock), privacy badger, and ghostery to prevent third parties from tracking you